TechLadies/pre-bootcamp-workshop5-2020/exercise_1/README.md

 Start Postico.
 You should see all your databases listed.

-Let's create a new `database` for ourselves.
+Let's create a new database for ourselves.

 Click on the `+Database` button and add a database called `techladies`.

-You should now see a new database in your view.
-Click on that to view the contents of your database.
+You should now see a new database in your view (use the refresh button if you don't).
+Double-click on the created database to view the contents of your database.

 Now, we'll add a `table` to our database.